 each pairing the curvature 2-form with itself in an invariant polynomial, but the first involving the Hodge star operator dual, and the second not.
 One can combine the coefficients and into a single complex number

 Montonen-Olive duality asserts that the quantum field theories induced from one such parameter value and another one obtained from it by an action of on the upper half plane are equivalent.

-This is actually not quite true for ordinary Yang-Mills theory, but seems to be true for super Yang-Mills theory.
+This is actually not quite true for ordinary Yang-Mills theory, but seems to be true for N=2 D=4 super Yang-Mills theory.

-Edward Witten has suggested that this is to be understood geometrically by understand Yang-Mills theory as a compactification of a conformal quantum field theory in 6-dimensions – that instead of a gauge field given by a principal bundle with connection involves a principal 2-bundle with 2-connection – on a torus.
-The -invariance of the resulting 4-dimensional theory is then the remnant of the invariance of the 6-dimensional theory under conformal transformations of that torus.
+In (Witten 95a, Witten 95b, Witten 07) it was suggested that the above S-duality of N=2 D=4 super Yang-Mills theory may be understood geometrically by regarding the super Yang-Mills theory as the Kaluza-Klein compactification of the 6d (2,0)-superconformal QFT – that instead of a gauge field given by a principal bundle with connection involves a principal 2-bundle with 2-connection – on a complex torus.
+The -invariance of the resulting 4-dimensional theory is then the modular group remnant of the conformal invariance of the 6-dimensional theory under conformal transformations of that torus.

-Moreover, Witten has suggested that this S-duality secretly drives a host of other subtle phenomena, notably that the geometric Langlands duality is just an aspect of a special case of this.
+Moreover, Witten has suggested that this S-duality secretly drives a host of other subtle phenomena, notably that the geometric Langlands duality (see there for more) is just an aspect of a special case of this.

 Something substantial should go here, for the moment the following is copied from a discussion forum comment by some Olof here:

 For the Het/I relation, the first observation is that the massless spectra of the two models agree.
 Moreover, if we make the identification